nag9329/PersonalCapitalTest/README.md

 # PersonalCapitalTest

-Personal Capital Test Assessment is to test a developer iOS skills without using any third party libraries and Interface Builder
+Personal Capital Test Assessment is to test a developer's iOS skills without using any third party libraries and Interface Builder

 ## Installation